justin-frandsen/justin-frandsen.github.io/_pages/research.md

 - How regularities in object placement are learned
 - How these regularities shape visual search
-- How statistical learning interacts with semantic knowledge.
+- How statistical learning interacts with semantic knowledge

 ---

 ## Current Projects

-### **The Role of Exploration in how Object-Location Associations are Formed for distractors**
+### **The Role of Exploration in How Object–Location Associations Are Formed for Distractors**
-Examining how location regularities between regions of a scene
+Examining how location regularities between scene regions shape attentional prioritization during visual exploration.

 ### **Independent Suppression of Multiple Distractors**
 Investigating how the visual system learns to suppress dynamic and static salient distractors.
 *In collaboration with Brad Stilwell.*

 ### **Saliency & Threat Detection in Fire Imagery**
-Applying saliency models (GBVS) and image segmentation to understand how fire draws attention in captive primates who have never observed fire before.
+Applying saliency models (GBVS) and image segmentation to understand how fire attracts attention in captive primates with no real-world exposure to fire.
-*In collaboration With the Yorzinski Lab*
+*In collaboration with the Yorzinski Lab.*

 ---